Cleaning creosote from the pipes of your wood-burning stove or your fireplace chimney could mean the difference between life and death.

 Only perform this task if you have someone with you, have proper safety gear, and are comfortable climbing roofs.

-- Of course, you clean the pipe from the top so gravity will carry the creosote down into the stove.
+- Conduct the cleaning procedure from the top to allow gravity to guide the creosote downward into the stove.